In The News

 Study finds increased stroke risk in women with high consumption of trans fats

 We have all heard about trans fats.
 They make many of the guilty pleasure foods we eat taste so good.
 The not-so-good part of trans fats are the dangers that may manifest later in life, including stroke.

 According to the American Heart Association (AHA), approximately 795,000 people experience a stroke every year, and 137,000 people die from them.
 Women account for almost 60 percent of those stroke-related deaths.

-A new study in the Annals of Neurology
+A new study in the

 found that for post-menopausal women, the danger of having a stroke may have something to do with their choice of foods.
 After studying more than 87,000 women ages 50 to 79 for eight years and adjusting for other risks such as weight and tobacco use, researchers found those women with a high intake of trans fats - from foods such as meat, dairy products, snack foods, frozen dinners and margarine - had a 66 percent higher risk for ischemic stroke compared to those who didn't consume high amounts of trans fats.
 Ischemic strokes occur when an artery to the brain becomes blocked, which can cause the cells in the brain to die.

 The study also found that women who took aspirin lowered their risk for stroke, perhaps because this helped prevent clotting, plaque formation and inflammation.